 The FOIAXpress legacy encryption module uses the AesCryptoServiceProvider and SHA256CryptoServiceProvider classes that are FIPS complaint.
 These classes are available in the System.Core assembly of the Microsoft.NET framework.
 Both AesCryptoServiceProvider and SHA256CryptoServiceProvider classes call the Crypto API, which uses RSAENH.DLL (Microsoft Enhanced RSA and AES Cryptographic Provider), which has been validated by NIST in the Cryptographic Module Validation Program.
-RSAENH.DLL that is FIPS 140-2 complaint and AesCryptoServiceProvider and SHA256CryptoServiceProvider and SHA256CryptoServiceProvider of this DLL.
+RSAENH.DLL that is FIPS 140-2 complaint and AesCryptoServiceProvider and SHA256CryptoServiceProvider call the FIPS version of this DLL.